SimJunYou/CS2113T-TP-UG/UG.md

 `del -t <task_index>`

 **Example Usage:**
-Let’s say you have a task `read chapter 1` of index 1 (seen from your `list -t` command), and you would like to remove it from your list.
+Let’s say you have a task "read Chapter 1" of index `1` (seen from your `list -t` command), and you would like to remove it from your list.
 To delete a task from ra.VI:
-1. Type `del -t`, followed by the task index of the task you want to delete., `1`.
+1. Type `del -t`, followed by the task index of the task you want to delete, `1`.
 The full command would be `del -t 1`.
 2. Then, simply press the Enter key to execute it.

 **Outcome:**